ircv3/ircv3-specifications/extensions/multiline.md

 Multiline batches MUST only contain one or more PRIVMSG lines.
 These lines MUST all have a target which matches the batch target.

-When receiving a well-formed mulitiline message batch, implementations MUST collect each PRIVMSG message content and wait until the full batch has been received before processing the message.
+When receiving a well-formed multiline message batch, implementations MUST collect each PRIVMSG message content and wait until the full batch has been received before processing the message.
 Processing in this context refers to:

 * Servers: delivering the batch to the intended recipients
 * Clients: displaying the batched message to the user